felix-bieri/Android-PWA-Wrapper/README.md

 - ✅ Change `AndroidManifest.xml` -> `aplication` -> `activity` -> `intent-filter` to your own URLs/schemes/patterns/etc. or remove the `intent-filter` for `android.intent.action.VIEW` altogether
 - ✅ Check `Constants.java` for more options
 - ✅ Build App in Android Studio
-- ✅ Updated gradle and AndroidX
+- 🆕 Updated gradle and AndroidX
-- 🆕 Add notification functionality

 ## License
 [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html) - if you use it, we wanna see it!